Installing Music21 on Mac¶

 Python is a simple but powerful programming language that music21 is written in and in which you will write your own programs that use music21.

 Mac OS X comes with Python, but if you have an older version of OS X (Leopard or earlier) it might not be a new enough version to run music21.
-Music21 requires Python 2.7 or Python 3.3 or 3.4.
+Music21 requires Python 2.7 (2.7.3 or later) or Python 3.3 or 3.4.

 To determine the Python version you have installed, open a terminal (by going to Applications, then Utilities, and then double clicking “Terminal”) and enter the following command-line argument (don’t type the “$”)